-- A code of ethical standards as set out in Annexure A of this Policy is hereby established for officials and other role players in the supply chain management system of the Municipality in order to promote - - (a) mutual trust and respect; and - (b) an environment where business can be conducted with integrity and in a fair and reasonable manner. - (2) A breach of the code of ethics must be dealt with as follows - - (a) in the case of an employee, in terms of the disciplinary procedures of the Municipality envisaged in section 67(1)(h) of the Municipal Systems Act; - (b) in the case a role player who is not an employee, through other appropriate means in recognition of the severity of the breach. - In all cases, financial misconduct must be dealt with in terms of chapter of the Act.
+- which that person, or any close family member, partner or associate, has any private or business interest; - (g) must be scrupulous in his or her use of property belonging to the municipality or municipal entity; - (h) must assist the accounting officer in combating fraud, corruption, favouritism and unfair and irregular practices in the supply chain management system; and - (i) must report to the accounting officer any alleged irregular conduct in the supply chain management system which that person may become aware of, including - (j) any alleged fraud, corruption, favouritism or unfair conduct; - (ii) any alleged contravention of regulation 47(1); or - (ii) any alleged breach of the code of ethical standards. - (2) A breach of the code of ethics must be dealt with as follows - - (a) in the case of an employee, in terms of the disciplinary procedures of the Municipality envisaged in section 67(1)(h) of the Municipal Systems Act; - (b) in the case a role player who is not an employee, through other appropriate means in recognition of the severity of the breach. - (c) In all cases, financial misconduct must be dealt with in terms of chapter 15 of the Act.

-54. Inducements, rewards, gifts and favours to officials and other role players
+53. Inducements, rewards, gifts and favours to officials and other role players

-- (1) No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of may either directly or through a representative or intermediary promise, offer or grant - (a) any inducement or reward to the Municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to - (i) any official; or - (ii) any other role player involved in the implementation of this Policy.
+- (1) No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of, may either directly or through a representative or intermediary promise, offer or grant - (a) any inducement or reward to the Municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to - (i) any official; or - (ii) any other role player involved in the implementation of this Policy.